Looking for COVID-19 Information?

-HONOLULU – More than 80 medical workers funded by the Federal Emergency Management Agency (FEMA) have arrived in Hawaii to provide assistance to frontline caregivers at The Queen’s Health System during this current COVID-19 surge.
+HONOLULU – More than 80 medical workers funded by the Federal Emergency Management Agency (FEMA) have arrived in Hawaii to provide assistance to frontline caregivers at The Queen’s Health Systems during this current COVID-19 surge.

 This first wave of nurses and respiratory therapists arrived over the weekend and will be assigned to units such as the Emergency Department, Intensive Care Unit, and medical-surgical units caring for COVID patients.
 They will work for approximately 8 weeks.